Semi-Streaming Algorithms for Submodular Function Maximization Under b-Matching, Matroid, and Matchoid Constraints: Introduction

-It should be pointed out that in~\cite{LW2021}, for the case of non-monotone functions, their algorithm only works for the simple matching, and it is unclear how to generalize it to the general $b$-matching~\cite{Wajc2021}, while our algorithm lifts this restriction\footnote{However, when the graph is bipartite, this ratio of $4 + 2 \sqrt{3} \approx 7.464$ is already obtained by Garg et al.~\cite{GJS2021}, even for the general $b$-matching constraint.}.
+It should be pointed out that in~\cite{LW2021}, for the case of non-monotone functions, their algorithm only works for the simple matching, and it is unclear how to generalize it to the general $b$-matching, while our algorithm lifts this restriction.
 Another interesting thing to observe is that even though the achieved ratios are the same and our analysis borrows ideas from~\cite{LW2021}, our algorithm is not really just the same algorithm disguised under a different form.
 See Appendix~\ref{appendix_difference} for a concrete example where the two algorithms behave differently.